lingeringwillx/How-to-Dumbify-Your-Android-Smartphone/README.md

 There are three primary things that we want to eliminate:

-1- Anything involving infinite content/scrolling
+1- Anything involving infinite content/scrolling:

    - I'm primarily thinking of social media here.

    - Streaming apps can also be a problem, so we want to eliminate those as well.

-2- The Browser

-The web browser gives you access to the whole internet, which means wasting a lot of time, so we don't want to have access to web browser in our phones.
+2- The Browser: The web browser gives you access to the whole internet, which means wasting a lot of time, so we don't want to have access to web browser in our phones.

-3- App Stores

-The app store allows you to install both 1 and 2, hence we don't want to have any app stores in our phones.
+3- App Stores: The app store allows you to install both 1 and 2, hence we don't want to have any app stores in our phones.

 -----